Tiamatt/AwsCICDPipeline/README.md

 :point_right: **AWS CodePipeline** as a continuous delivery service.
 This is the thing that brings all three services listed above together into our CI/CD pipeline.

 ## **CloudFormation structure**

 Instead of manually managing and configuring all of the AWS services that are needed for an application to run, build and deploy (with a click here, a click there), we are going to automate the process by using **Infrastructure as Code (IaC)**.
 It saves us a ton of time and money and of course, gives a great flexibility to quickly set up our complete infrastructure by running a script for every environment (from development to production):blue_heart:.

 **AWS CloudFormation** is be a great fit for this project as it is naturally integrated with CodePipeline and other AWS builder tools.

-To keep it simple, I've separated out these common components and create dedicated templates for them
+To keep it simple, I've separated out some resources and created five dedicated AWS CloudFormation templates for them:

-created five separate templates:

 :one: for CodeCommit named `1-nested-stack-for-codecommit`